• Skip to primary navigation

 A kettle is probably the easiest way to boil up some water.
 Not that you want to be using boiling water for your coffee.
 Just a little cooler is best.

 With microwaving your water, you’ve got to pick up a hot mug or jug of water to get it out of the microwave.
-A kettle will heat up your water safely and it has a handle, which won’t get warm, to make pouring the hot water easy.
+A kettle will heat your water safely and it has a handle, which won’t get warm, to make pouring the hot water easy.
 A kettle is a handy addition to any kitchen for more than just coffee (or tea).

 While brewing your mud with a microwave is easy and great in a pinch.
 I’d recommend a kettle.